cd721/eVOCative/README.md

     - New word requests
     - Website suggestions
   - Admins will be able to resolve tickets made by users and close it
-- Fourm page
+- forum page
-    - The fourm page is the page where everyone is able to create and look at posts made by users on the website
+    - The forum page is the page where everyone is able to create and look at posts made by users on the website
     - When creating a post, users are able to put tags on the posts to make it easier to filter through posts